Melvin Gordon III Player Prop Bets for NFL Week 8 | Denver vs. Washington 10/31/2021

 Recent Performances

-- He's also tacked on seven catches for 46 yards and one touchdown.
+- He has added seven catches for 46 yards (15.3 per game) and one receiving touchdown.

 Gordon's Denver Teammates